CodeYourFuture/wordpress-module/lesson2.md

 * have read the [project brief](/group-project.md)
 * have a local installation of WordPress on your computer
-* know where the WordPres theme and plugin folders are on your computer
+* know where the WordPress theme and plugin folders are on your computer
 * be able to login to the WordPress admin

 Let the mentors if there are any problems with the above.